HGHimself/dada/README.md

 And there you are – an infinitely original author of charming sensibility, even though unappreciated by the vulgar herd.
 ```
 ## Usage
 This is a function that will take a string of any length and convert it into a Dadaist poem.
-Essnetially rearranging the words into a random order.
-There is an option to keep the same line spacings in order to get a 'fold-in' rather than just a 'cut-up'.
+Essentially rearranging the words into a random order.